Euclid Patrolman Michael Amiott, Who Was Caught Hitting Man In Viral Video, To Get His Job Back

 “We appreciate the Mayor’s respect for the process and taking this, with the union, through the binding arbitration process with a neutral arbitrator,” Trend said in a statement.
 “We expect that Officer Amiott will do his best to serve the community upon his return.”

-Hubbard’s lawyer Christopher McNeal, however, described the arbitrator’s decision as “dumbfounding”.
+Hubbard’s lawyer Christopher McNeal, however, described the arbitrator’s decision as “dumbfounding.”

 “It is a shameful and dangerous message the arbitrator is sending to the citizens of Euclid and Northeast Ohio,” he said.
 “This is dumbfounding and I guess it is a sign and time in which the days we live.”